 - drilling, deepening and back filling wells and bores.

 Water affecting activities need to be managed carefully and require a permit.
 Please download the relevant form below, complete and send with the permit fee to:

 35 Dauncey Street

 Kingscote SA 5223

 Water affecting activities policy

-Attachment 1 contains data and information referred to within the WAA policy that are location-specific or are subject to change, including:
+Attachment 1 contains data and information referred to within the WAA Control Policy that are location-specific or are subject to change, including: